 There I go and do it again.
 I bring up the rousing topic of Corridors and Code Set Styles.
-Last time I talked about Documented Civil 3D Subassemblies and other real world and powerful benefits of our Production Solution products for AutoCAD Civil 3D.
+Last time I talked about Documented Civil 3D Subassemblies and other real world and powerful benefits of our Framework for Civil 3D production solution products for AutoCAD Civil 3D.
 If you do roadway design, our AASHTO Green Book Assemblies help you too.

 The Codes and the Code Set Styles are important if you want to productively use AutoCAD Civil 3D in all civil engineering design situations.
 Don’t believe me?